Marketing teams that want to lead need to bring back marketing campaign management roles

 - Did the campaign return a compelling ROI (meaning we understand the financial value of the return and can compare it to the total campaign investment, all-in - vs, say, cost per outcome or return on ad spend?)

-- Can we look across all our campaigns, and consistently compare which were more/less effective?
+- Can we look across all our marketing campaigns, and consistently compare which were more/less effective campaigns?

 - Can we understand why different campaigns across diverse channel mixes were more or less successful?

 The list goes on.
 These are strategic questions that add tremendous value, not just to the marketing organization, but to the company.
 Campaign managers can answer these questions.
 Channel managers cannot.
 CMO’s handle them in a small company because they are the de facto marketing campaign managers too, but as a company grows, a critical gap emerges.

 A campaign manager is responsible for achieving the strategic goal of the campaign.
 In politics, that’s getting someone elected.
 In marketing, campaign management might be launching a new product, generating a certain amount of sales-accepted leads, reducing churn by a certain percentage, or repositioning the company to grow revenue in a new marketing segment by a certain dollar amount.
 The outcome tends to be strategic and objectively measurable.

 The campaign manager is responsible for rallying and administering the budget, staff, consultants, technology, channels, creative, and project management skills at their disposal to make it happen.
 They will know if things are on track, and have the ability to make course corrections as needed.
 They will be natural leaders with strong persuasion skills, and they will have analytical and financial aptitude.
 If it feels like a unicorn hire, then put the best fits in the role, train them to close skills gaps, and build teams around them that possess complementary skills.